What is a cookie?

 Can users block cookies?

 You can choose not to allow cookies (see if you wish to disable cookies below).
 If you do, your experience with the website may not be as good as if you do allow cookies.
+If you wish to remove cookies, follow your browser instructions which explain how to do so.

 Registration and cookies